geoandri/sql-murder-mystery/README.md

 ### How set up the working environment
 1. Execute the command `docker-compose up`
-2. Visit using a browser the [pgadmin url](http://localhost:5050) environment using the following credentials
+2. Visit, via a browser the [pgadmin url](http://localhost:5050) environment, using the following credentials
     - username: admin@admin.com
     - password: root
 3. Register a new server by using the following credentials